howardisaacson/Intro-to-Astro-2021/Week2_matplotlib_pandas/README.md

 Post 2-3 questions you have about this paper on our class Piazza page.
 In addition, please answer at least one of your classmates' questions.
 You can do this anonymously if you'd like!

+### Respond to Discussion Question 2 in "Discussion Questions" above

 ## Resources
 ### Numpy: